Welcome to Quirky Cooking!

 We are losing biodiversity.
 Insects and bacteria needed for food to grow are dying in great numbers and the soil is degrading.
 And when we consume the foods produced by these unsustainable methods, our money perpetuates this damaging cycle that benefits nothing except short-term profits.

-Our own journeys of healing have made us realise just how important gut health is for our overall health and well-being.
+My own journey of healing has made me realise just how important gut health is for our overall health and well-being.
+(Read our gut-health story here.)
 Most of us have some symptoms of poor gut health, whether we realise it or not.
 It’s the downside to living in our modern society, surrounded by toxins, stress, pesticides, antibiotics and processed foods.

-Many of the health complaints in our world today can correlate to what is happening in the gut.
+Many of the health complaints in our world today can be traced back to what is happening in the gut.
 Our microbiome, the microorganisms that primarily consist of bacteria living in us and on us, predominantly in our gut, play a key role in many physiological functions to keep us healthy.

 Poor gut health may show up as digestive issues such as chronic diarrhoea, constipation, loose stools, gut pain, reflux, IBS, Crohn’s disease, ulcerative colitis or stomach ulcers.
 It may also show up as something you never realised was related to the gut – food intolerances/allergies, depression, OCD and other mental health issues, behavioural disorders, ear infections, chronic fatigue, glandular fever, autoimmune diseases, insomnia, chronic bed-wetting, brain fog, eczema and other skin, candida, weight issues and even heart failure.